Ezku/equanimous-tribble/content/3-empirical-study/3-data-collection.md

 19           | 18.1.2016  | 49:57   | 48:25     | English | 8
 20           | 19.1.2016  | 41:11   | 39:24     | English | 8

-Table: Overview of audio material on dailies by daily index number and date. *Recorded* is the duration of the audio recording. *Effective* represents the duration of the part of the recording that was interpreted to constitute the daily activities (see \ref{daily-segment-lengths}). *Attendance* is the number of participants present. \label{daily-overview}
+Table: Overview of audio material on dailies by daily index number and date. *Recorded* is the duration of the audio recording. *Effective* is the duration of the part of the recording constituting the daily activities (see \ref{daily-segment-lengths}). *Attendance* is the number of participants present. \label{daily-overview}

 ### Attendance and language

 The dailies gathered an attendance of three to ten participants.
 As table \ref{daily-overview} shows, there is a drop in attendance halfway through the observation period.
 This is attributable to national holidays and the associated vacation periods starting in a staggered fashion.
-The team's mean daily attendance during normal operation appears to be seven to eight participants (dailies 01 to 05 and 12 to 20).
+The team's mean daily attendance during normal operation appears to be seven to eight participants (dailies `01` to `05` and `12` to `20`).

 Due its international composition, the team handled most of the dailies in English, reverting to Finnish when team member attendance allowed for it.
-Seven out of the twenty dailies observed were conducted in Finnish (dailies 06 to 11).
+Seven out of the twenty dailies observed were conducted in Finnish (dailies `06` to `11`).
 When quotes originally in Finnish are presented in the empirical findings section, translations by the researcher are shown for accessibility.

 ### Durations and segments {#durations-and-segments}